 - First and foremost, you need to relax.
 Relaxing will help loosen the vaginal muscles, which will eventually help you take the cup out.
 In order to relax, you may want to take a few deep breaths, you may want to play your favorite music, or do anything that calms you.

 - Squat.
 Seriously.
-Squatting opens up the vagina and provides you access to the SochCup.
+Squatting opens up the vagina and provides you access to the cup.
 Alternatively, you can also hike one leg up and put it on the toilet seat.

 - Now, push with your vaginal muscles as if you were giving birth and pull the cup out carefully and empty the contents of the cup into the sink/commode.

-- Give the SochCup a good and thorough rinse with plain water and pop it back in.
+- Give the menstrual cup a good and thorough rinse with plain water and pop it back in.
 You’re good to go!

-- If you have trouble taking the SochCup out, take a break and try it out after some more time.
+- If you have trouble taking your menstrual cup out, take a break and try it out after some more time.

-If you need some more tips before you give the SochCup a go, here you go:
+If you need some more tips before you give menstrual cup a try, here you go:

 - SochCup will not and cannot get “lost inside you”.
 The cup cannot go past the cervix.
 The cervix is at the other end of the vaginal canal and opens into the uterus.

-- Fascinating but true: keeping the mouth opening relaxes the vaginal opening and helps with the removal of the SochCup.
+- Fascinating but true: keeping the mouth opening relaxes the vaginal opening and helps with the removal of the menstrual cup.

 If you still have any further doubts, feel free to ping us on the whatsapp icon.
-For clean and care instructions for SochCup, watch out for our next article.
+For clean and care instructions, watch out for our next article.